-At its simplest, content analysis is what happens if you take a political speech and run it through the ‘search’ function in Microsoft Word to see how many times the presidential candidate used the word ‘loser’.
+It’s fairly simple to define content analysis: it is what happens if you take a political speech and run it through the ‘search’ function in Microsoft Word to see how many times the presidential candidate used the word ‘loser’.
 In its more complex form, it allows us to answer multi-part questions about social trends, cultural climates, and historical or current perspectives.

 To be valid, content analysis must be objective, and all methods used must be repeatable by an impartial researcher to get the same results.
 It must be systematic; the rules used should always be consistently applied.
 We also want it to be quantitative (numerical); this opens it up to statistical analysis and means we can give precise, succinct summaries of our results.

-It’s this last property—the quantitative feature of this analysis—that really sets it apart from other ways you might look at text, such as critical reading.
+It’s this last property—the quantitative feature of this analysis—that really defines content analysis and sets it apart from other ways you might look at text, such as critical reading.
 This quantitative nature of content analysis is what gives it its power, and allows us to condense huge amounts of communication into data that is concise enough to can be studied and described.

 Examples of Content Analysis

 This type of analysis has been used to answer all of these:

 - Can the literary success of a novel be predicted by looking at content variables, and what are the content characteristics of best selling novels?

 - How are women and their roles portrayed in media?

 - From a mass periodical fiction standpoint, what are society’s values, and how have they been changing in the past years?